Injury Reports Module Help

 Data Filters: Year and Race Options

-This option allows you to request fatal injury reports by several race and ethnicity categories.
+This data filter is only available when you select "fatal" under "injury outcome" and allows you to request fatal injury reports by race and ethnicity categories.

 From data year 2001 to 2020, WISQARS used bridged race categories: White, Black, American Indian/Alaska Native, and Asian/Pacific Islander.